zng-ui/zng/TODO/_current.md

 * Where is the children offset stored?
     - Need to store a `PxVector` for each child in panels.
     - Need to store a reference frame id?
+        - Can't be stored just in the widget, because a widget can end-up with a children list in the background `FILL` group for example, and we need to position these children too.
+        - Try a wrapper `UiNodeList` that maintains a parallel metadata collection.
     - How to avoid pushing many reference-frames for children that are not in the scroll area?
+        - Have a `FrameBuilder::push_child(&mut self, i: usize, offset: PxVector, f: impl FnOnce(&mut Self))`.
+        - It records the index and offset, if an widget is found and it is visible a reference frame is generated, using the widget id.
+If not widget is found and a render request is made a reference frame is generated, using the caller widget id and the `i`.

 ## Remove `with_outer` and `with_branch`